Do You Need a CDFA® in Your Divorce?

-You may have been married to a controlling spouse and still are at the point where you think everything they say must be done, you may have let your spouse handle all financial matters and don’t have the time or mental capacity for an immediate in-depth education, you may be a great mom or dad overwhelmed from trying to compensate for the parenting your kids aren’t receiving from your spouse, or you may have been fortunate enough to split amicably.
-Whatever your situation, if you had assets of significant value there will be financial ramifications for hasty decisions.
+You may have been married to a controlling spouse and still are at the point where you think everything they say must be done, you may have let your spouse handle all financial matters and contributed to the family in other ways, or you may have been fortunate enough to split amicably.
+Whatever the situation, chances are you are not in the best frame of mind for an immediate in-depth financial education.

-A CDFA’s goal is also to act as a financial coach.
-We help organize the financial data, establish priorities, create projections for the future, evaluate settlements and help develop a plan to move forward.
-We also hope to mitigate the turmoil divorce can bring by showing clients what is worth negotiating for and what may need to be let go.
+A CDFA®’s goal is is to lessen the stress of the divorce process by serving as a financial coach and advisor.
+Every divorce is unique, but we can help organize the financial data, establish priorities, create projections for the future, evaluate settlements and help develop a plan to move forward.
+We also hope to mitigate the turmoil divorce can bring by showing clients in black and white what is worth negotiating for and what may need to be let go.

 Include Us From the Start